Text-Driven Weakly Supervised OCT Lesion Segmentation with Structural Guidance: Method

-Once the model training is completed, we generate CAMs from different branches within the network.
-First, lesion CAMs are obtained from the primary branch using the learned features from the encoder's last layer, denoted as $\mathbf{M} \in \mathbb{R}^{(K-1) \times H_4 \times W_4}$.
+\myparagraph{Pseudo Label Generation.} Once the model training is completed, we generate CAMs from different modules within the network.
+First, lesion CAMs are obtained from the primary module using the learned features from the encoder's last layer, denoted as $\mathbf{M} \in \mathbb{R}^{(K-1) \times H_4 \times W_4}$.
 Additionally, similarity maps between visual and textual features from the last two stages are directly used as additional heatmaps, retaining only the lesion channels, denoted as $\text{SIM}_s \in \mathbb{R}^{(K-1) \times H_s \times W_s}$.

 We apply the $ReLU$ activation to the heatmaps, perform a weighted sum to emphasize localization, and then normalize them.
 Note that these maps need to be resized to the same dimensions before fusion.